gurtej154/KeyGen-project/README.md

 - [Contribute](#contribute)

 ## Project
-The following a live-demo of the password generator, detailing how the password is generator and what steps have to be undertaken in order to develope the password.
+The following is a live-demo of the password generator, detailing how the password is generator and what steps have to be undertaken in order to develope the password.

 ![Password-generator](./Password-generator.gif)